How to Maintain Planting Beds

 - Use natural insect control like ladybugs and praying mantis to ward off aphids and other insects.
 You can purchase them or simply grow a variety of plants that will naturally attract them to your garden.
 Chickens can help to keep insect populations in your vegetable gardens under control.

-- Call our office to install disease-resistant plants and shrubs.
+- Contact our office to install disease-resistant plants and shrubs.

 4. Use proper watering techniques